-January 1, 2019, or later, as required by O.C.G.A. § 48-5-7.7.
-The form of the covenant shall be in the manner prescribed by the Commissioner.

-- (m) "Qualified Owner" means any individual or individuals or any Entity Registered to Do Business in This State. - (n) "Secondary Use" shall mean secondary uses of the tract as specified in FLPA as determined by the Local Board of Tax Assessors. - (o) "Underlying Property" means the minimum lot size required for residential construction by local zoning ordinances or two acres, whichever is less, for which the taxpayer has provided documents which delineate the property boundaries so as to facilitate the proper identification of such property on the Application and the Local Board of Tax Assessors maps and records.

-Rule 560-11-11-.02 Withdrawing a QFLP Application

-- (1) Withdrawals for QFLP are not tied to a specific deadline date.
-Rather, an Application may be withdrawn at any time prior to the respective county's issuance of the final tax bills for the digest year in which the Application is either first made subject to a covenant, or is subject to a renewal of a previous covenant. - (2) The notification for withdrawing the Application shall be considered received by the Local Board of Tax Assessors when hand delivered or when date stamped by the United States Postal Service.
+67 3.
+For w which a QFLP Covenant has been: 68 69 (i) SignedBeen signed on behalf, or by all parties owning an undivided interest in the fee simple tract; and 70 71 (ii) Recorded Had all pages recorded in any appropriate county's real property index.
+72 73 74 75 (nk) approved wh which began nant" shall mean the fifteen (15) year covenantyears for all covenants ich began prior to January 1, 2019, and ten (10) years for all covenants January 1, 2019, or later, as required by O.C.G.A. § 48-5-7.7.
+The ovenant shall be in the manner prescribed by the Commissioner.
+76 77 (1) - wner" means any individual or individuals or any Entity Registered to in This State.
+78 79 (m e) • Use" shall mean secondary uses of the tract as specified in the FLPA d by the Local Board of Tax Assessors.
+80 81 82 83 84 (n p) construction the taxpayer as to facilitat Property" means the minimum lot size required for residential by local zoning ordinances or two acres, whichever is less, for which has provided documents which delineate the property boundaries so the proper identification of such property on the covenant applicant and the Local bBoard of tTax aAssessors maps and records.
+85 86 87 Authority: O .C.G.A. §§ 48- 2-12, 48-5-7, 48-5-7.7, 48-5-271.
+88 Rule 560-11- -1102 Withdi rawing or Amending an QFLP Application for QFLP 89 90 91 92 93 for Q of suc of suc diges FLP may be an th QFLP applic th amendment of tyear in which LP are not tied to a specific deadline date.
+Rather, Aan Aapplication needed or withdrawn at any time prior to the initial approval or denial ration by the local county board of tax assessors by giving notification or withdrawal respective county's issuance of the final tax bills for the the Application is either first made subject to a covenant, or is subject vious covenant.
+95 96 97 receiv ved by the 4L o r amending or withdrawing the \underline{A} application shall be considered ocal $\underline{b}\underline{B}$ oard of \underline{Tax} $\underline{a}\underline{A}$ ssessors when hand delivered or when date ed States Postal Service.

-Rule 560-11-11-.03 QFLP Qualifications